The final six weeks of the season could be a real treat for the New England Patriots.

-The holiday weekend began on Thursday with the traditional Thanksgiving Day games at Detroit, where unbeaten Green Bay faced the Lions, and at Dallas, with Miami visiting the Cowboys.
+The holiday weekend began on Thursday with the traditional Thanksgiving Day games at Detroit, where unbeaten Green Bay beat the Lions 27-15, and at Dallas, with Miami visiting the Cowboys.
 The night game was the first between head-coaching brothers in NFL history, with Jim Harbaugh's San Francisco 49ers at John Harbaugh's Baltimore Ravens.

 On Sunday, it's Denver at San Diego, Chicago at Oakland, Pittsburgh at Kansas City, Houston at Jacksonville, Minnesota at Atlanta, Carolina at Indianapolis, Buffalo at the New York Jets, Cleveland at Cincinnati, Tampa Bay at Tennessee, Washington at Seattle, and Arizona at St. Louis.